ClaireGSB/project-context/README.md

 # Project Context Generator

 A tool that generates an XML file containing information about your project's structure and contents.
-This is particularly useful for:
+This is useful for providing  context to LLMs.
-- Providing project context to Language Models
-- Creating project documentation
-- Sharing project structure with team members

 ## Features